ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/federatedAuthRequestIdTokenInvalidRequest.md

-# The id token fetching request is invalid.
+# The token fetching request is invalid.